We accept applications year-round. Connect with us to see if your work is a fit.

 Information for Applicants

 Community Innovation grants are typically awarded to 501(c)(3) public charities or government entities (including schools), with very rare exceptions when a different type of grantee organization serves the work best.
-Coalitions or collaboratives are eligible to apply, but only one organization may receive the grant.
+Coalitions or collaboratives are eligible to apply.

-- Grants must be used for projects located in Minnesota, North Dakota, South Dakota or the 23 Native nations that share the same geography.
+- Grants must be used to advance a charitable purpose located in Minnesota, North Dakota, South Dakota or the 23 Native nations that share the same geography.

 Community Innovation grant applications will be reviewed based on the following criteria: